SuperHero Header

 FAQs – Grout Haze Removal in Miami

 Q: How much does professional grout haze removal cost in Miami?
-A: Cost depends on the square footage, the tile type, the haze type, and how long the haze has been on the surface.
+A: A $250 assessment fee applies, paid via Zelle to confirm your appointment and credited in full toward your service.
+Final pricing depends on the square footage, the tile type, the haze type, and how long the haze has been on the surface.
 Cured epoxy haze requires more labor than fresh cement haze and is priced accordingly.
-We assess every job before quoting anything — we do not quote from a price list because the scope determines the cost.
-Call 305-741-9729 for a same-day assessment.
+We assess every job before quoting anything, we do not quote from a price list because the scope determines the cost.
+Call 305-741-9729 to schedule your assessment.

 Q: How long does grout haze removal take?
 A: Most residential jobs in Miami-Dade take two to four hours depending on square footage and haze severity.
 Post-construction cleanup for larger condo or commercial spaces may take longer.
 We explain the expected timeline before the job starts.